davydotcom/retina_tag/README.md

 # RetinaTag

 Interested in making your web-sites retina compatible?
-Rails asset pipeline makes this a pain with retina image_tags, especially when precompiling assets.
-RetinaTag resolves this by extending image_tag to create a hidpi_src attribute with the retina image path if it exists.
+Rails asset pipeline makes this a pain with retina `image_tag`s, especially when precompiling assets.
+RetinaTag resolves this by extending `image_tag` to create a `hidpi_src` attribute with the retina image path if it exists.

 ## Installation